libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if the test VLAN is filtered by name
+- Verify if the test VLAN is filtered by name

- a.
-Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans?depth=1;id=<number>" for each VLAN added.
+    1. Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans?depth=1;id=<number>" for each VLAN added.
- b.
-Verify if the HTTP response is `200 OK`.
+    2. Verify if the HTTP response is `200 OK`.
- c.
-Verify if the HTTP response is not empty.
+    3. Verify if the HTTP response is not empty.
- d.
-Verify if the HTTP response contains one VLAN.
+    4. Verify if the HTTP response contains one VLAN.
- e.
-Verify if the retrieved VLAN id is correct.
+    5. Verify if the retrieved VLAN id is correct.

 ### Test result criteria
 #### Test pass criteria